thevarunshah/PokemonDemo/README.md

 # Pokemon
-Android tech talk demo for hackRU
+Android tech talk demo for hackRU.

+This talk was for those more familiar with Android development as it covers more advanced features such as making HTTP requests and manipulating JSON objects.
+For a more beginner-friendly talk/guide, refer to this: https://github.com/thevarunshah/ToDoList

 # Project location
 All of the relevant project files are located under <b>app/src/main</b>